Ask an Advisor/FAQs

 Ask an Advisor

-For general advising questions, fill out and submit the following form.
+For general advising questions, fill out the form below.
 An advisor will get back to you as soon as possible however, we ask that you allow for a 48 hour turn around.

 When should I see an advisor?

 All new students may meet with an advisor to select classes for their first quarter.
 This is done during New Student Advising.
 If you return to Edmonds CC after some time away, an advisor can help you figure out how to finish your degree.

 What do I need to bring with me to an advising appointment?

 Every time you meet with an advisor you should bring your program planning sheet, a copy of your unofficial transcript from Edmonds CC and any other colleges attended, a list of tentative courses you plan to take next quarter, and additional information or questions you believe are relevant.

 Where do I get a copy of the program requirement sheet for my degree or certificate?

 Find them online in our college catalog Download them online

 How do I transfer my credits from my former college/university?